FrieAngevin/titansbox-api/README.md

 # titansbox-api
-A collection of anime gifs for Titan API
+A collection of gifs for Titan API